AntonMeier/WireDrop-iOS/README.md

 # Contributing To WireDrop :construction_worker:

-Currently, there is no list of specific features in need of development, but you are welcome contribute contribute if you come up with something useful.
+Currently, there is no list of specific features in need of development, but you are welcome contribute if you come up with something useful.
 This could be to improve documentation, suggest new features, report issues, fix bugs, or even create design assets.

 # License :mag_right: